 We need your help to prevent the spread of the Coronavirus!
 During this time, please take precautions and adhere to social distancing guidelines.
 As of this afternoon, there are 14 cases in Lauderdale Country, 1265 in Alabama, and we expect the numbers to rise.
 It is important for each of us to do our part to protect our community.
 Governor Kay Ivey and ADPH orders follow many Shelter in Place orders.
 Many businesses have closed or are following social distancing guidelines for customers.
 We have and will enforce the directives in place.

-Governor Kay Ivey SAFER AT HOME ORDER: Ammended May 21, 2020
+Governor Kay Ivey SAFER AT HOME ORDER: Extended to July 31, 2020

 April 3, 2020: Governor Kay Ivey Issues STAY AT HOME ORDER

 March 27, 2020 MONTGOMERY: ORDER OF THE STATE HEALTH OFFICER

 March 19, 2020 MONTGOMERY – Governor Kay Ivey and the Alabama Department of Public Health (ADPH) issued a statewide health order to aid in Alabama’s efforts to contain the spread of the Coronavirus (COVID-19).

 Visit the Alabama Department of Public Health map for real time updates.

 If you think you are experiencing symptoms of or have been exposed to COVID-19,